-Recently, the Czech Army has finished the construction of a field hospital on the premises of exhibition grounds in Prague - Letnany; this is however subject to a lease agreement between the state and the operator of the exhibition grounds.
-Another field hospital is under construction in Brno, subject to a symbolic lease agreement.
+To ensure sufficient capacities for COVID-19 patients, the Czech Army has built two field hospital.
+The field hospitals are subject to lease agreements between the state and the operators of the premises.
 No requisition powers have been exercised with respect to the above field hospitals.